-As of December 31, 2019, we had federal net operating loss carryforwards of \$212.4 million, of which \$114.9 million federal net operating losses generated before January 1, 2018 will begin to expire in 2029.
-Federal net operating losses of \$97.5 million generated in 2019 and 2018 will carryforward indefinitely but are subject to the 80% taxable income limitation.
-As of December 31, 2019, we had state net operating loss carryforwards of \$113.5 million, which begin to expire in 2028.
+As of December 31, 2021, we had federal net operating loss carryforwards of \$308.5 million, of which \$114.9 million federal net operating losses generated before January 1, 2018 will begin to expire in 2029.
+Federal net operating losses of \$193.6 million generated after January 1, 2018 will carryforward indefinitely but are subject to the 80% taxable income limitation.
+As of December 31, 2021, we had state net operating loss carryforwards of \$154.7 million, which begin to expire in 2028.
 Our ability to use our federal and state net operating losses to offset potential future taxable income and related income taxes that would otherwise be due is dependent upon our generation of future taxable income before the expiration dates of the net operating losses, and we cannot predict with certainty when, or whether, we will generate sufficient taxable income to use all of our net operating losses.
-Federal net operating losses generated prior to 2018 will continue to be governed by the net operating loss tax rules as they existed prior to the adoption of the new Tax Cuts and Jobs Act of 2017, or Tax Act, which means that generally they will expire 20 years after they were generated if not used prior thereto.
+Federal net operating losses generated prior to 2018 will continue to be governed by the net operating loss tax rules as they existed prior to the adoption of the Tax Cuts and Jobs Act of 2017, or Tax Act, which means that generally they will expire 20 years after they were generated if not used prior thereto.
 Many states have similar laws.
 Accordingly, our federal and state net operating losses could expire unused and be unavailable to offset future income tax liabilities.
-Under the newly enacted Tax Act, federal net operating losses incurred in 2018 and in future years may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited to 80% of current year taxable income.
+Under the newly enacted Tax Act as modified by CARES Act, federal net operating losses incurred in tax years beginning after December 31, 2017 and before January 1, 2021 may be carried back to each of the five tax years preceding such loss, and federal net operating losses arising in tax years beginning after December 31, 2017 may be carried forward indefinitely, but the deductibility of such federal net operating losses is limited to 80% of current year taxable income for tax years beginning after December 31, 2020.